 While this shouldn’t be a determining factor, finding people who make you feel good is always a huge plus.

-It’s true that there are some partnerships that are functional despite the fact that people running them don’t personally like each other, however, working in a toxic environment will erode not just your mental health buy your will to invest your time and effort.
+There are indeed some partnerships that are functional even though the people running them don’t personally like each other.
+However, working in a toxic environment will erode not just your mental health but also your will to invest your time and effort.

 Instead, find people who you want to work with.
 Positive people.
 But be careful if you choose to work with your friends.
 Starting a business with their friends often ends badly.